tls-check/TLS-Check/README.md

 It's OK to have no category, so the file simply contains one domain per line.

-If you have enough memory it's OK to set --jobs to a high value.
-But at the moment the parallel mode is not optimal.
+If you have enough memory it's OK to set --jobs to a high value (e.g. 50 when running all checks on a 4 core machine with 16 GB RAM or more when not running all checks).
+But at the moment the parallel mode is not optimal, because it spawns a new process for every domain.

+The result file is a CSV with a lot of detailed results.
+You can read it with Excel, LibreOffice, Numbers or any other spreadsheet program.

+You can use `csv-result-to-summary.pl` to get a summary of the result:

+    csv-result-to-summary.pl results/my-result.csv > result/summary.csv

+This script uses standard unix input/output via one or more file or STDIN (for input) and prints the result to STDOUT, so you can redirect this everywhere.

+If you want your own summary, you may change `csv-result-to-summary.pl`.
+It's a little bit hacky, but works.

 ### Logfiles